szymon2024/gps-labs/gps_lab01/README.txt

 EN:
 ======================================================================
-          GPS SATELLITE POSITION DETERMINED BY THE RECEIVER BASED ON BROADCAST ORBITAL PARAMETERS
-           IN ACCORDANCE WITH THE IS‑GPS‑200 SPECIFICATION
+          GPS SATELLITE POSITION DETERMINED BY THE RECEIVER FOR GIVEN GPS TIME BASED ON BROADCAST ORBITAL PARAMETERS IN ACCORDANCE WITH THE IS‑GPS‑200 SPECIFICATION
 ======================================================================